practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 - _define library random-bitstring-and-flexible-password-generator_
 - _define module random-bitstring-and-flexible-password-generator_

-Not very logical, but worked for me...
+This is not a very logical implementation from my point of view, but it worked for me.

-Build the project again and re-check library versions again:
+Now build the project again and re-check library versions:

 ```
 $ deft build --all  #  Build all libraries in the workspace.